-The Ethics and Domains were lifted straight out of Permaculture Principles & Pathways, by David Holmgren, graphic by Darren Roberts.
+The Ethics and Domains from Permaculture Principles & Pathways, by David Holmgren, graphic by Darren Roberts.

 The permaculture flower is an image that represents the seven domains of permaculture action.
 Sometimes, as in the image here, it also incorporates the three permaculture ethics.